Start your FREE Enquiry

 How could negligent medical treatment have caused cerebral palsy?

-Negligent medical treatment may have been a contributing factor in a child developing cerebral palsy, if it can be proven that the medical practitioner made an avoidable error during labour, or failed to treat or diagnose an illness or infection such as jaundice or meningitis, which caused the cerebral palsy.
+Negligent medical treatment may have been a contributing factor in a child developing cerebral palsy, if it can be proven that the medical practitioner made an avoidable error, or failed to treat or diagnose an illness or infection such as jaundice or meningitis, which caused the cerebral palsy.
 The most common causes through medical negligence include:

 - Delay in delivery causing the baby to be deprived of oxygen.